 “People love using their Macs, and one of the biggest reasons is the power and ease-of-use of OS X,” said Craig Federighi, Apple’s senior vice president of Software Engineering.
-“El Capitan refines the Mac experience and improves performance in a lot of little ways that make a very big difference.
-Feedback from our OS X beta program has been incredibly positive and we think customers are going to love their Macs even more with El Capitan.”
+“El Capitan refines the Mac experience and improves performance in a lot of little ways that make a huge difference.
+Feedback from our OS X beta program has been incredibly positive, d we think customers are going to love their Macs even more with El Capitan.”

 Refinements to the Mac Experience

 El Capitan gives you simpler and smarter ways to do the things you do most with your Mac.
 A streamlined Mission Control® makes it easier to see and organize everything you have open on your Mac.

 With a single swipe, Mission Control arranges all your windows in a single layer so you can find the window you need even faster.
 When your desktop gets crowded, simply drag a window to the top of your screen to create a new Space and spread out your work.
 And the new Split View feature automatically positions two app windows side-by-side in full screen so you can work with both apps without distraction.